nqminds/nist-deployment/README.md

 pip3 install esptool
 ```

-Using esptool you can erase the flash with the command:
+Using esptool you can erase the flash with the command (use `sudo usermod -a -G dialout $USER` to access the serial port without sudo):
 ```bash
 esptool.py --port /dev/ttyUSB0 erase_flash
 ```